-Contrary to the widespread belief among our fellow countrymen, Southerners don’t always “cook vegetables to death”.
-Here in the South, we have always enjoyed a wide variety of vegetables either raw or lightly cooked as in the following recipe, which has been prepared in Dixie kitchens long before the word “Dixie” came into use.
-Granted, while the vegetables in this salad aren’t devoid of nutritional value, the other ingredients collectively render this recipe unhealthy under various and assorted current dietary guidelines, but it is a signature dish not only of our region, but in variations across the globe.
+Contrary to popular belief, Southerners don’t always “cook vegetables to death”.
+Here in the South, we have always enjoyed a wide variety of vegetables either raw or lightly cooked as in this recipe, which has been prepared in Dixie kitchens long before the word “Dixie” came into use, and is a signature dish not only of our region, but in variations across the globe.

-Fry six to eight slices of bacon until very crisp.
-Depending on the thickness of the rind, this will render about a quarter cup of drippings.
-Remove bacon and set on a paper towel to drain.
-Reheat the oil, add about a half cup of white vinegar (don’t use cider vinegar) mixed with about two tablespoons pepper vinegar.
-Let this cook down by about a third.
-Add about a teaspoon of sugar.
-Place greens in a bowl or pan.
-Pour the hot oil/vinegar mixture over the greens and toss vigorously with plenty of salt and black pepper.
-Top with thinly sliced white onions, crumbled bacon and chopped boiled egg.
+Use the freshest mustards, turnips, kale/collards, or spinach.
+Wash thoroughly, shake well, strip stems, shred, and drain.
+For a half-gallon of greens, fry six to eight slices of bacon until very crisp.
+Remove bacon, add another quarter cup of corn oil, reheat the oil, add about a half cup of vinegar, and a tablespoon or so of a thin red pepper sauce.
+I like Crystal.
+Add a teaspoon of sugar, and let this cook down by about a third.
+Place drained greens in a large bowl or pan, pour the hot oil/vinegar mixture over the greens, and toss vigorously with plenty of salt and black pepper.
+Top with thinly sliced white onions, crumbled bacon, and chopped boiled egg.
 Sprinkle with more black pepper; serve with a bowl of pintos.